Once you start asking questions, innocence is gone. -Mary Astor

 However, I have questions.
 Not about the actual spreading of manure, or calculating application rates, but about manure’s role in sustaining agriculture.
 Is manure a sustainable source of nutrients?
 Is manure a sustainable organic soil amendment, able to build soil organic matter, store carbon in the soil, and so assist in reducing greenhouse gases?
 When is manure application a sustainable practice?

-In my next few posts, I will answer these questions with the hope of putting manure in its proper role in sustaining agriculture.
+In my next few posts, I will answer these questions with the hope of finding manure’s true role in sustaining agriculture.
 First, let’s look at the nutrient-supplying potential of manure.
 It all starts with figuring out where manure comes from.

 Where does manure come from?

 Manure comes from cattle and sheep and swine and poultry, right?
 Well yes, but livestock are not the source of the materials in manure.
 Those materials come from “primary producers” as scientists call those organisms that produce “biomass” from inorganic compounds.
 Biomass is the stuff that living organisms are made of.
 Our biomass is flesh and bones and blood, but we, like livestock, are not primary producers.
 We and they put together our biomass from other biomass, our food.
-Livestock eat various biomass feeds and what’s left is manure.
-So then, manure is processed biomass from plants.
+And we both get our food from plants.
 Plants are primary producers because they don’t live on the biomass of other organisms.
 They get energy from sunlight and from it produce biomass.

+Here’s the process.
+Sunshine falls on plants, which transform light energy into valuable feed, which farmers harvest and transport to livestock who eat it and produce manure.
 Manure, then, comes from plants, specifically from crops grown on fields.
-Although the feed (crop biomass) is changed as it goes through livestock – bacteria and other organisms are added, some sloughing of livestock cells occurs – everything in manure is derived from the feed.
+Although the feed (crop biomass) is changed as it goes through livestock – bacteria and other organisms are added, some sloughing of livestock flesh occurs – everything in manure is derived from the feed.
 This is important because it means that manure production is tied directly to crop production.

 How much manure can we produce?